CyberFight Festival 2021: Main event matches

 The last three match were advertised as a triple main event.
 First, Miyu Yamashita defended the Princess of Princess Championship against Yuka Sakazaki.
 In the end, Sakazaki performed the "Magical Girl Chicken Bastard" but Yamashita dodged and performed a German suplex.
 Sakazaki quickly got back up, dodged Yamashita's "Skull Kick" and caught her with the "Magical Merry-Go-Round".
 Yamashita kicked out of a pin attempt and finally hit the "Skull Kick" but Sakazaki broke the pin by grabbing the bottom rope.
 Yamashita feigned the "Crash Rabbit Heat" and redirected herself to hit it from a different angle.
 She then performed it a second time to retain the title.

 In the penultimate match, Jun Akiyama defended the KO-D Openweight Championship against Harashima.
 In the end, Harashima hit Akiyama with a "Buzzsaw Kick" to set up a springboard "Somato", however, Akiyama rolled out of the way before impact and caught Harashima with a knee strike to the head.
 He followed it with a running knee strike and then performed the "Exploder '98" for a two-count.
 Akiyama then applied a guillotine choke on Harashima who rapidly became unresponsive, forcing referee Yukinori Matsui to award Akiyama the victory by technical knockout.
 Harashima came to his senses and rushed toward Akiyama, seemingly unaware that the match was already over.
 Matsui and several wrestlers physically separated them before raising Akiyama's hand.

 In the last match of the triple main event, Keiji Mutoh defended the GHC Heavyweight Championship against Naomichi Marufuji.
 After an intense bout that saw Mutoh make an extensive use of the figure four leglock, the climax of the match came when Mutoh performed his famed moonsault (a move he had retired three years earlier on the advice of his doctor).
-Marufuji, however, kicked out and hit Mutoh with a flourish of kicks and knee strikes capped off by the "Tiger King Zero", after which he covered Mutoh for the pinfal and won the title.
+Marufuji, however, kicked out and hit Mutoh with a flourish of kicks and knee strikes capped off by the "Tiger King Zero", after which he covered Mutoh for the pinfall and won the title.